|Alma Mater:||Webber International|

 Thompson, 34, came to GSU after two years (2011-12) at Duke as assistant coach and recruiting coordinator.
 He served briefly as the Blue Devils’ interim head coach in the spring of 2012.

 Working directly with the Duke outfielders, Thompson coached Will Piwnica-Worms, who signed with the Washington Nationals following the season.
 He was part of a Duke coaching staff that developed Marcus Stroman, an All-America pitcher who was selected 22nd overall in the first round of the Major League Draft by the Toronto Blue Jays and reached the Major Leagues in 2014.
-He also worked with right-handers David Putnam, Dennis O’Grady and Ben Grisz, who all signed professional contracts.
+He worked with a total of nine players who went on to be drafted or sign professional contracts.

-As the team’s recruiting coordinator, Thompson was instrumental in securing a class that was ranked among the top 35 in the country, including one player selected in the MLB draft.
+As the team’s recruiting coordinator, Thompson was instrumental in securing a class that was ranked among the top 35 in the country.
+Among the players he recruited to Duke was future third-round draft pick Jake Cosart.

 A native of Jay, Maine, Thompson served two seasons (2009-10) as the head coach at Bates (Maine) College before going to Duke.
 He led the Bobcats to a 25-11 record in 2010 in only his second season.
 Bates’ school-record 25 wins marked the first 20-win season in the program’s 138-year history and its first winning campaign since 1992.
-Thompson’s squad committed the fewest errors in the nation in NCAA Division III and finished seventh in the country with a .970 fielding percentage that season while also ranking 19th in the nation in with a .354 team batting average.
+Thompson’s squad committed the fewest errors in NCAA Division III and finished seventh in the country with a .970 fielding percentage that season while also ranking 19th in the nation in with a .354 team batting average.
+Thompson recruited the first Bates player to sign a pro contract since 2000.

-Before earning the head coaching position at Bates, Thompson served four seasons as the associate head coach and recruiting coordinator at the University of Maine at Farmington.
+Before earning the head coaching position at Bates, Thompson served four seasons as the associate head coach and recruiting coordinator at Maine at Farmington.
 At UMF, Thompson oversaw the pitching staff and recruited and coached eight players who went on to earn all-conference honors.